Return to Instruction and Student Life links

 The SPAN PLAN Adult Student Services Program assists and encourages adult, nontraditional undergraduate students as they transition to Purdue.
 Services include orientation activities, academic assistance and counseling, career development opportunities, and grant and scholarship programs.

-ADAPTIVE PROGRAMS provides academic adjustments and services for students with documented disabilities.
+DISABILITY RESOURCE CENTER provides academic adjustments and services for students with documented disabilities.
 Eligibility for services is determined on a case-by-case basis and is based upon the student's functional limitations.
-Services offered by Adaptive Programs may include, but are not limited to, alternative testing conditions (extended time, distraction reduced environment, use of reader and/or scribe, etc.), access to services, facilities and class information, document conversion, note taking, real time captioning and sign language interpreting.
+Services offered by Disability Resource Center may include, but are not limited to, alternative testing conditions (extended time, distraction reduced environment, use of reader and/or scribe, etc.), access to services, facilities and class information, document conversion, note taking, real time captioning and sign language interpreting.
 Academic services and resources are also available.

 TAEVIS (Tactile Access to Education for Visually Impaired Students) provides document conversion services to students who are blind, visually impaired or have other print disabilities.
 TAEVIS can convert print documents that students utilize in their coursework and academic studies into alternate formats, including technical Braille, electronic text (e-text), and tactile diagrams.
-Eligibility for TAEVIS services is determined by Adaptive Programs.
+Eligibility for TAEVIS services is determined by Disability Resource Center.

 Source: Office of the Dean of Students